๐Ÿง‘๐Ÿฝโ€๐Ÿ”ฌHistory of Science

 Stephen Hawking

-Compare: Einstein vs. Hawking—Einstein showed that gravity warps spacetime; Hawking showed that quantum mechanics affects even black holes.
-Both pushed physics toward unifying gravity with other fundamental forces—a goal still unrealized.
+Compare: Einstein vs. Hawking.
+Einstein showed that gravity warps spacetime; Hawking showed that quantum mechanics affects even black holes, objects defined by extreme gravity.
+Both pushed physics toward unifying gravity with quantum mechanics, a goal that remains unrealized.

 Quick Reference Table